trazok/gorbert/TechnicalReport.md

 •	This section describes final system in terms of features completed and actual performance of the system under test.
 •	Include discussion of problems encountered, accuracy of estimates
-•	Use figures and diagrams whenever possible Conclusion and future work (400-800)
+•	Use figures and diagrams whenever possible

+# Conclusion and Future Work
 As a result, I would consider the endeavor a success.
 •	Briefly summarize problem, approach and results
 •	Describe your conclusions and "lessons learned" regarding the results